Current main project

 Wild turkey predation on Blue racer

 This project is part of a plan to inform several key recovery actions for blue racer in Ontario.
 Blue racer was added to the Species at Risk in Ontario list in 2008 due to its existence in Canada comprising only a small and isolated population on Pelee Island, and due to marked population decline.
 Wild turkeys have been introduced on Pelee Island for hunting activities, and are suspected to feed on SAR species such as blue racer.
-The goal is to develop a ddPCR assay to assess wild turkey predation on blue racer (Pelee island).
+The goal was to develop a ddPCR assay to assess wild turkey predation on blue racer (Pelee island).

 Population genetics and diet of the greater horseshoe bat in Western France

-Then we developed a metabarcoding approach for the parallel identification of bat species and their preys without an over-amplification of predator DNA (Galan et al. 2018) and compared twelve metabarcoding primer sets to optimize insectivorous bat diet description (Tournayre et al. 2020).
+During my PhD, I worked on the greater horseshoe (GH) bat, an insectivorous bat species living in close proximity to humans.
+In 2016, this bat species was listed as Vulnerable on the regional Red list of the French Poitou-Charentes region.
+I used genetic tools to delineate and identify potential vulnerable populations in France and neigbhoring countries (microsatellites genotyping of ~1,000 patagium samples from France, Spanish basque Country, England and Tunisia; Tournayre et al. 2019).Then we developed a metabarcoding approach for the parallel identification of bat species and their preys without an over-amplification of predator DNA (Galan et al. 2018) and I compared twelve metabarcoding primer sets to optimize insectivorous bat diet description (Tournayre et al. 2020).
 Finally, I investigated whether life cycle and landscape influenced the diversity and the composition of the GH diet in the Poitou-Charentes region (Tournayre et al. 2021).